rpuntaie/blog/cryptocurrency_as_money.rst

 A currency is stable if people trust in it, and they trust in it if it is stable.

+You cannot trust anybody but the statistics of large number.

-Individual decisions should not be made due to currency value, because it ruins statistics and produces a crash.
+Individual decisions should not be made due to currency value, because it ruins statistics.

 A Currency must be stable.